By Willie T. Smith III (The Greenville News)

 HIGH SCHOOL: Graduated from Western Guilford High School in Greensboro, N.C. in December 2011... coached by Chris Causey... squad lost in the first round of the North Carolina 4A state playoffs and finished the season with a 4-7 record... played right tackle as a junior before making the switch to center... rated among the Top 40 players in North Carolina by the Fayetteville (N.C.)
 Observer... a three-star recruit and the nation's 18th-best center according to Rivals.com... a three-star recruit and the nation's 11th-best center as rated by Scout.com... a three-star recruit, the eighth-best center and the 24th-best player in the state according to ESPN.com... considered a two-star prospect, the 24th-best center in the country and the 48th-best player in North Carolina by 247Sports.com... a PrepStar All-Atlantic Region pick... offered by NC State, Virginia Tech, East Carolina and Wake Forest.

-PERSONAL: Clayton Stadnik is working towards a degree in criminal justice... is the younger twin brother of teammate Brock Stadnik... father, John, played center for one season with the San Diego Chargers and four years in the USFL after playing collegiately at Western Illinois.
+PERSONAL: Clayton Stadnik graduated in December 2015 with a degree in criminal justice... is the younger twin brother of teammate Brock Stadnik... father, John, played center for one season with the San Diego Chargers and four years in the USFL after playing collegiately at Western Illinois.